 Weina Ran, Ph.D., is teaching Business Communication.
 She earned her Ph.D. in Communication Studies from Washington State University.
 She has a Master's Degree in American Studies from Sichuan University in China.
 She has taught a variety of communication-related courses, including Communication in an Information Society, Business English, Research Methods in Strategic Communication, and Effective Message Design in Public Relations.
 She has also worked as a public relations manager.

-Madeline Holzem, M. Ed., is currently teaching Compensation & Benefits.
+Madeline Holzem, M. Ed., taught Compensation & Benefits.
 She also serves as Director of

 Human Resources (HR) for the University of Wisconsin-La Crosse.
 In that

 position she is responsible for all areas of HR, including compensation &

 benefits administration.
 She previously worked for and taught at Florida Gulf

 earned a Masters of Arts in Educational Leadership from Florida Gulf Coast

 University.
 She holds the Senior Professional in Human